eeibrahim/eeibrahim-blogdown/content/en/about/_index.md

 ---
 My name is Elfadil Ibrahim, I am an aspiring Data Analyst and I built this site using in Rstudio (as well as netflify and Github) to showcase my abilities in R and Data Analytics more generally.

-  Please see below an interactive resume with more information on my background.
+  Please see my detailed CV [here](https://docs.google.com/document/d/16XdOldhrQXUggsp9rYuQ-xF7Sz3zai3p/edit?usp=sharing&ouid=116302239314503919765&rtpof=true&sd=true) with more information on my background.

   Hope you enjoy the website and its contents.

 ---